-They appeal to a false interpretation of a narrative that supports their misplaced zeal in trying to equate women to men, on all levels, but are disillusioned to find that to equate them on all levels, without consideration of their dispositional/biological differences, is unjust to say the least.
+They appeal to a false interpretation of a narrative that supports their misplaced zeal in trying to equate women to men, on all levels, but are disillusioned to find that to equate them on all levels, without consideration for their dispositional/biological differences, is unjust to say the least.
 But of course, both genders excel if suitability is taken into account.

 These feminist bloggers never fail to implicitly subject themselves, as women, to the male standard; measuring their worth against men.
 Making a competition of something that was never meant to be one.
 Islam explicitly makes it clear that men and women complete each other, as opposed to inciting one against the other.